renato-araujo-liferay/liferay-documentation-portal/README.md

 $ npm run serve
 ```

 This command starts a local development server and opens up a browser window.
-Most changes are reflected live without having to restart the server.
+Most changes are reflected live without having to restart the server.w

 ### Regular issues